-Meaty, savory, and versatile seitan!
-This easy to follow recipe will show you how to make seitan at home that’s as flavorful and delicious as store-bought but much more affordable.
-This basic homemade seitan is seasoned enough to taste great on its own, while still being mild enough to use in a variety of dishes that call for seitan as an ingredient.
-You can slice it for sandwiches and wraps, crumble it for tacos and pizza, or cube it for everything from vegan beef stew to Seitan Bourguignon.
+Meaty, savory, and versatile homemade seitan!
+This easy to follow recipe will show you how to make seitan at home that’s as flavorful and delicious as store-bought but more affordable.
+This basic seitan recipe is seasoned enough to taste great on its own, but mild enough to use in a variety of dishes that call for seitan as an ingredient.
+You can slice it for sandwiches and wraps, crumble it for tacos and pizza, or cube it for everything from Massaman Curried Seitan to Seitan Bourguignon.

 If you haven’t ventured into making your own seitan yet, you’re in for a treat!
 Maybe you’ve been intimidated and under the impression that it’s a tricky process?
 Well, I’m happy to report that making seitan from vital wheat gluten is surprisingly easy AND fun because it gives you total control over the flavor, saltiness, and shape.
 And then there’s the cost…